vaibhavvishal0811/DS/README.md

 The DS repository contains all project folders along with their dataset files in it.

-All the projects are done while learning and experiencing data science and analysis through last 4 years and some of them are currently in progress.
-Main credit for my data science journey goes to my 4 years of experience doing data wrangling, anlytics and data visualization achieved though Stanford Healthcare, IBM India and my Masters degree in California State University.
+All the projects have been undertaken during last 4 years and some of them are currently in progress.
+Credit for my data science and analysis journey goes to hands on experience with data wrangling, anlytics and data visualization achieved though Stanford Healthcare, IBM India and my Masters degree achieved through California State University.

 Online learning through Udemy, Coursera, Udacity and books like "Python with data science handbook", "Python Machine Learning" have always acted as my guide through my Data Science journey so far.